- Top 7 Potty Chairs For Larger Toddlers

 The magic really lies in its 3 layer protection.
 First, it has 4 strips on the bottom to hold it from sliding and then adjustable arms to keep it from wiggling.
 The last layer is the handles.

-For a kid who’s afraid of falling into the toilet, these protective measures could do wonder.
-You can tell him to hold the handle and once he realizes the safety it provides, he’d just go for it without annoying you.
+For a kid who’s afraid of falling into the toilet, these protective measures could do wonders.
+You can tell him to hold the handle and once he realizes the safety it provides, he’d just go for it without asking you.